 - In March 2020, schools that did reopen had to close again because of coronavirus.
 Since then, the Philadelphia school district has been in an ongoing battle with removing dangerous levels of asbestos from the community behind closed doors.
 Poorly conducted asbestos removal projects and construction did nothing to help the issue.

 - Late February of 2021, after coronavirus vaccines are available in the community, SDP begins the first phase of reopening, despite continued asbestos threats in its schools.
 Poor ventilation in core building structures and lack of funding for adequate remodels and asbestos removal only exacerbate the issue.

 Gross underfunding is a problem that’s plagued the Philadelphia school district for many years.
 Most schools were built before World War II, with many district infrastructures containing over 11 million square feet of material containing asbestos.
 Inspectors estimate over three billion in asbestos removal costs.
 31 Philadelphia schools will close permanently.

 How Philadelphia Parents Can Help

 Talk to children about the hazards of asbestos and how to avoid exposure.
 If they attended schools with contamination issues, ask them about the classrooms they’ve spent time in.
-Were they exposed to pipes, crumbled structures, peeling paint, or other depleted material?
+Were they exposed to pipes, crumbled structures, peeling paint, or other depleted materials?
 Did they go in the basement, attic, or other worn-down rooms?
-Parents who are concerned can contact the SDP or local Environmental Protection Agency.
+Parents who are concerned can contact the SDP or the local Environmental Protection Agency.